briny swine

 Advertising

-Lincoln Park truly lives up to Chicago’s “city in a garden” motto, with its massive namesake park, long stretch of beaches, and free zoo and conservatory providing a perfect way to spend an entire day immersed in nature.
+Lincoln Park truly lives up to Chicago’s “city in a garden” motto, with its massive namesake park, long stretch of beaches, and a free zoo and conservatory that provide the perfect way to spend an entire day immersed in nature.
 But you shouldn’t head out as soon as the sun sets.
-The neighborhood offers an eclectic mix of nightlife destinations ranging from a cocktail bar offering tarot readings to a legendary blues club.
-You can take in the gorgeous views of Lake Michigan from a rooftop bar or get lost in another world at a pop-up focused beercade.
-Enjoy everything Lincoln Park has to offer by visiting one of these great bars.
+The neighborhood offers an eclectic mix of nightlife destinations, ranging from a cocktail bar offering tarot readings to a legendary blues club.
+You can also take in the gorgeous views of Lake Michigan from a rooftop bar or sample a vast collection of brown spirits at one of the best whiskey bars in Chicago.
+So take a load off and enjoy a stiff drink by checking out one of these great bars.

 • Dive bars